Analytics built by: Location, Inc.

-With 64,465 people, 22,088 houses or apartments, and a median cost of homes of $890,018, Santa Cruz house prices are not only among the most expensive in California, Santa Cruz real estate also is some of the most expensive in all of America.
+With a population of 61,950, 22,067 total housing units (homes and apartments), and a median house value of $1,200,717, Santa Cruz house prices are not only among the most expensive in California, Santa Cruz real estate also is some of the most expensive in all of America.

 People in Santa Cruz primarily live in small (one, two or no bedroom) single-family detached homes.
 Santa Cruz has a mixture of owner-occupied and renter-occupied housing.

 There is a lot of housing in Santa Cruz built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Santa Cruz built between 1940-1969 ( 33.00%).
 A lesser amount of the housing stock also hails from before 1939 ( 18.18%).
 There's also some housing in Santa Cruz built between 2000 and later ( 11.05%).

 Appreciation rates for homes in Santa Cruz have been tracking above average for the last ten years, according to NeighborhoodScout data.
 The cumulative appreciation rate over the ten years has been 104.60%, which ranks in the top 30% nationwide.
 This equates to an annual average Santa Cruz house appreciation rate of 7.42%.